-The Unsettled Science of Carbon Dioxide and Human Cognition
+The Human Brain Evolved When Carbon Dioxide Was Lower

 “Since then, we’ve learned a little bit more, but we know less,” he said.
 There’s been a surge of studies on the topic in the past few years.
 What they’ve found is inconsistent.

-For instance, in one 2016 study, Danish scientists cranked up indoor carbon-dioxide levels to 3,000 parts per million—more than seven times higher than outdoor levels today—and found that their 25 subjects suffered no cognitive impairment or health issues.
+For instance, in one 2016 study Danish scientists cranked up indoor carbon-dioxide levels to 3,000 parts per million—more than seven times outdoor levels today—and found that their 25 subjects suffered no cognitive impairment or health issues.
 Only when scientists infused that same air with other trace chemicals and organic compounds emitted by the human body did the subjects begin to struggle, reporting “headache, fatigue, sleepiness, and difficulty in thinking clearly.”
 The subjects also took longer to solve basic math problems.
 The same lab, in another study, found that indoor concentrations of pure CO₂ could get to 5,000 parts per million and still cause little difficulty, at least for college students.

 But other research is not as optimistic.
 When scientists at NASA’s Johnson Space Center tested the effects of CO₂ on about two dozen “astronaut-like subjects,” they found that their advanced decision-making skills declined with CO₂ at 1,200 parts per million.
 But cognitive skills did not seem to worsen as CO₂ climbed past that mark, and the intensity of the effect seemed to vary from person to person.